fossasia/pslab-documentation/tutorials/roboticarm.md

 ## What is a Robotic Arm?

 A **Robotic arm** is a mechanical structure that mimics the movements of a human arm.
-It typically consists of multiple joints controlled by actuators most commonly, **servo motors** to achieve precise angular movement.
+It typically consists of multiple joints controlled by actuators, most commonly **servo motors**, to achieve precise angular movement.

 In the PSLab context, a robotic arm uses servo motors to perform tasks like conducting scientific experiments,  lifting, rotating, or grasping.
 These servos are controlled via **PWM (Pulse Width Modulation)** signals.